BenVigos/Computational-Biology/assignment3/equations.md

 ## 4. Tumor Phenotype Switching

-Tumor phenotype changes are threshold rules driven by local oxygen at the cell center of mass (COM). *(inspired by Spatiotemporal Models lectures, e.g. Slide # 72)*
+Tumor phenotype changes are threshold rules driven by local oxygen at the cell center of mass (COM) *(inspired by Spatiotemporal Models lectures, e.g. Slide # 72)*.

 ### 4.1 Normal to Hypoxic